AuburnMedia/EcoTrack/README.md

-# EcoTrack - Track Your Environmental Impact
+# EcoTrack
+## :leaf: Track your enviromental impact

 ![Image of the website in action](./static/img/EcoTrack_demo_1.png)